UCF vs. East Carolina NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UCF and its opponents have combined to score more than 67 points in three of four games this season.
+- UCF has combined with its opponents to score more than 67 points in three of four games this season.

-- East Carolina has combined with its opponents to score more than 67 points in two games this season.
+- East Carolina and its opponents have combined to score more than 67 points in two games this season.

-- Saturday's over/under is 6.2 points lower than the two team's combined 73.2 points per game average.
+- Saturday's total is 6.2 points lower than the two team's combined 73.2 points per game average.

-- These two squads combine to allow 59.9 points per game, 7.1 fewer than this contest's over/under.
+- This contest's total is 7.1 points more than the 59.9 these two squads combine to surrender per game this season.

 - The Knights and their opponents score an average of 64.1 points per game, 2.9 fewer than Saturday's total.

-- The 67 over/under in this game is 7.6 points above the 59.4 average total in Pirates games this season.
+- The 67 total in this game is 7.6 points above the 59.4 average total in Pirates games this season.

 UCF Stats and Trends

-- So far this season UCF has one win against the spread.
+- So far this year UCF has one win against the spread.

 - This season, the Knights have one ATS win in two games as a favorite of 10 points or more.

-- UCF is 1-3 against the spread and 2-2 overall in games when it records more than 29.6 points.
+- UCF is 1-3 against the spread and 2-2 overall this season when the team notches more than 29.6 points.

-- UCF is 1-1 against the spread and 2-0 overall when the team amasses over 479 yards.
+- When UCF totals more than 479 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Knights have turned the ball over five times this season, seven fewer than the Pirates have forced (12).
+- This year, the Knights have five turnovers, seven fewer than the Pirates have takeaways (12).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.